fbpx

 If you are simply putting your home airport in the departure destination, you may be missing out on some really great deals.

 Play around with setting your departure for a different airport and see what comes up.
 Sometimes getting two separate flights can save you a lot of money.
-And truthfully, sometimes the layover times make it not worthwhile at all.
+But on the flip side, sometimes the layover times make it not worthwhile at all.
 You just have to play around a little and see what flights you find.

 Theses hubs often have good deals to Tokyo and/or Osaka: